Q&A with Television Director Seith Mann

 Did grad school prepare you for your career?

 In terms of craft, yes, but regarding the business side, no.

 Then he scouts locations with the scout.
-He works a lot out of what he finds at the locations—he needs to get into the space where he will shoot and start to play with it.
+He works out a lot out from what he finds at the locations—he needs to get into the space where he will shoot and start to play with it.
 Then he returns to locations alone, where he can start to break down the scene, work out the physicality, etc. He decides what “bits” of the scene he really needs to get.
 Then he creates floor plans of the blocking he’s created in his head.

 • Very little rehearsal time in TV.